lee-joanne/cork-paints/README.md

 * ### Frameworks, Libraries & Programs Used

   1. [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-      - Bootstrap was used for the navigation bar on all pages to make the bar responsive on smaller devices. jQuery was part of Bootstrap to make the navigation bar toggle.
+      - Bootstrap was used for the navigation bar on all pages to make the bar responsive on smaller devices.
+When the navigation bar reaches a certain size, it will turn into a hamburger icon. jQuery was part of Bootstrap to make the navigation bar toggle.

   2. [Google Fonts](https://fonts.google.com/)
       - Google Fonts was used to import the fonts Montserrat and Lora.